MikeBerry99/mikeberry-web/content/english/posts/post-2.md

 For all those poor teams stuck in DevOps theatre, you can understand why they do not love DevOps.

 ### Do it all Developers
 Developers are tiring of the idea that they should be doing both the development and operational work because (in the words of Werner Vogels Amazon CTO) “If you build it, you run it.”
 This sentiment came from the early days of DevOps when team worried about “the wall” between development and operations.
 The intent was to bring the two teams closer together in terms of skillsets and communication.
-The Ops team use more “dev” skills like configuration as code to do their work.
-Similarly, the dev team give more consideration to ops concerns like instrumenting code to work with Open Telemetry.
+The ops team use more 'dev' skills like configuration as code to do their work.
+Similarly, the dev team give more consideration to 'ops' concerns like instrumenting code to work with Open Telemetry.

 ![Developers and Operations personalities](/images/post/devandops.jpg)